NereaCassian/anonmessages/README.md

  # Usage

- Write the bot via primate message /enviar <the destiantion user ID> <the message you want to send him>
+ Write the bot via private message ''/enviar <the destiantion user ID> <the message you want to send him>''

  NOTE THAT THE BOT WONT BE ABLE TO WRITE MESSAGES TO PEOPLE OUTSIDE THE SERVER HE IS AND PEOPLE WHO HAVE SERVER PRIVATE MDS BLOCKED